-In the subset of the program, the abnormal EEG dataset indicates central nervous system abnormality [7], cognitive states such as alertness and arousal [8].
+In the subset of the program, the abnormal EEG dataset indicates central nervous system abnormality [11], cognitive states such as alertness and arousal [12].
 This system also have the option to acquire in real time via EEG headsets like 128 channel headset or 16 channel head set like the Emotiv, and then transmit to the microcontroller for validation of the algorithm developed in order to identify by classification the state of pre-seizure in order to eliminate false prediction as much as possible.
 Once the algorithms have identified the pre-seizure, immediately the alarm is invoked in order to take precautionary acts to save the patient/user from more injury or accidents.
 By using a simulator we can optimize the electrode position in the patient when it comes to implementation of standalone microcontroller system to sense the EEG signal directly from the patient.
 The lesser number of ADCs input to the microcontroller, the faster the response to invoke the alarm.
 This also helps in simplify the computational algorithms, moreover frees temporary memory inside the microcontroller.
-The data from the DAO is transferred to the microcontroller from the analog output port A01 of the USB-6008 DAQ.
-The microcontroller used in this setup is the mainboard ChipKIT UN032.